Garden-State-Alliance/Garden-State-Alliance/content/_index.md

-To bring STEM to the community is as important as learning its principles.
-The New Jersey Garden State Alliance has many First Tech Challenge (FTC) teams committed to advancing technology and aiding resources to people interested in learning.
-Members of First Tech Challenge not only learn to code/design, but also see their ideas come to life.
-Though this is a competitive challenge, we also show gracious professionalism through collaboration, mentoring rookie teams, helping code/design, and scrimmaging against each other.
-Please check the news section for any up-and-coming events!
+Empowering the next generation of innovators, The New Jersey Garden State Alliance’s First Tech Challenge teams are fostering STEM education and inspiring community impact through hands-on learning and collaboration.
+Our teams are dedicated to providing a supportive environment where students can explore their passions, develop essential skills, and make a positive difference in their communities.

 {{< timeline >}}